 What is Racketeering?

-The Employers’ Association of Chicago initially coined the term in June 1927 in a statement about the influence of organized crime in the Teamsters union.
+“Racket” refers to an illegal or fraudulent business or scheme.
+It typically involves organized crime activities designed to generate profit through illicit means, such as extortion, fraud, or bribery.
+Essentially, a “racket” is a criminal enterprise or operation.
+The Employers’ Association of Chicago initially coined the term in June 1927 in a statement about the influence of organized crime in the Teamsters Union.

 The RICO Act

-Racketeering is usually associated with organized crimes and criminal organizations and is usually punished under the RICO Act (Racketeering Influenced and Corrupt Organizations).
+Racketeering is typically associated with organized crime and criminal organizations, and is generally prosecuted under the RICO Act (Racketeer Influenced and Corrupt Organizations).
 The RICO Act allows law enforcement to prosecute all members of a crime organization instead of just going after a single individual.
-Law enforcement agencies use it to prosecute the mafia, cartels, street gangs, motorcycle gangs, and other organized crime units.
+Law enforcement agencies use it to charge the mafia, cartels, street gangs, motorcycle gangs, and other organized crime units.

 The RICO Act includes a list of 35 different crimes, including such things as: